GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 _Note_: If you have an existing GKE cluster in `{{project-id}}` with any of these names, you need to select a different project.

 These GKE clusters are deployed into a Virtual Private Cloud in `{{project-id}}`.

-Next, run `setup.sh` in your Cloud Shell to create the GKE clusters and supporting resources:
+Run `setup.sh` in your Cloud Shell to create the GKE clusters and supporting resources:

 ```bash
 ./setup.sh